Molajo/Molajo/extensions/templates/sample/README.md

 A template page can be used to generate different types of layouts.
 For example, if the site requires a certain layout for the home page than the blog or the article view, a template page is useful.

-There are many locations where the page can be selected.
-After setting the default template, as described in the previous post, you can set a default page value for the application.
-That value will be used if no other configuration options are made.
+There are many levels within the application where the page can be defined.
 The first page configuration found in the this order is used for the page layout:

 1. If a URL Request Parameter of `page=value` is found, `value` is used as page.
 This is useful for testing layouts.
 2. The page configuration value for a detail item which is defined in the editor for that content in the parameter section.